samphilipd/reviewblaster9000/README.md

 - a simple database-backed Rails API
 - JSON serialization with Active Model Serializers
 - JSON deserialization with ember-data
-- HTML/CSS templating using handlebars
+- HTML templating using handlebars
+- CSS styling using SASS and bootstrap

 Copyright and license